Let’s agree that indoor pools are the ultimate form of luxury.

 Since an indoor pool receives very little heat, you may consider getting a pool heater to keep the water comfortable throughout the year.
-In this regard, the traditional indoor pool heaters are powered by natural gas or propane.
+In this regard, traditional indoor pool heaters are powered by natural gas or propane.

 Can An Indoor Pool Be Enclosed Later After Building?

 With thorough project planning, it’s possible to build an indoor pool now and enclose it later.
 By knowing the exact size of the desired enclosed structure, you can pour the footing for the future structure while the pool deck is being poured.
 Aside from that, don’t forget to consider any future electrical or water features before pouring the deck.

 Before wrapping up the guide, here’s a quick summary of the pros and cons of an indoor pool to help you make a well-informed decision.